Weather system naming in Europe

-Weather system naming in Europe is the responsibility of the national meteorological services belonging to the geographical area in which a weather system originates.
+In Europe, the naming of weather systems is the responsibility of the national meteorological services belonging to the geographical area in which a weather system originates.
 These services collaborate to give the system a name, which is then used throughout Europe.
 This framework was set up beginning in 2013 by EUMETNET, a network of 33 European national meteorological services.

 On the North Atlantic coast, the United Kingdom's Met Office, Ireland's Met Éireann and the Royal Netherlands Meteorological Institute (KNMI) collaborate on names.
 Other groups include the southwestern countries of Belgium, Luxembourg, France, Spain and Portugal, and the northern group of Denmark, Sweden and Norway.
 Several countries in central and eastern Europe use a naming scheme from the Free University of Berlin.
 Tropical storms crossing the Atlantic keep the name assigned by the United States National Hurricane Center.

 History

 The practice of using names to identify weather systems goes back several centuries.
 Systems were often named after places, people or things they hit before the start of formal naming schemes.

 Credit for the first usage of personal names for weather is generally given to the Queensland Government Meteorologist Clement Wragge, who named tropical cyclones and anticyclones between 1887–1907.
 Wragge used names drawn from the letters of the Greek alphabet, Greek and Roman mythology and female names, to describe weather systems over Australia, New Zealand and the Antarctic.
 After the new Australian government had failed to create a federal weather bureau and appoint him director, Wragge started naming cyclones after political figures.

 This system of naming weather systems subsequently fell into disuse for several years after Wragge retired, until it was revived in the latter part of the Second World War.
 Despite falling into disuse the naming scheme was occasionally mentioned in the press, with an editorial published in the Launceston Examiner newspaper on 5 October 1935 that called for the return of the naming scheme.